leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Introduction.md

 layout: post

-title: Systems Neuroscience for AI: An introductory guide to the literature
+title: Systems Neuroscience for AI - An introductory guide to the literature

 ---